MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Sale-Return-to-Registered-Unregistered-Customer.md

 ---
 # Sales Return of Goods from Registered or Unregistered Customer

-## Create a Sales Return Order/Credit Memo
+## Create a Sales Return Order or Credit Memo

 1. Choose the ![img](image/search.jpg)icon, enter **Sales Return Order** or **Sales Credit Memo**, and then choose the related link.
 2. Select **Customer** on **Sales Return Order** or **Sales Credit Memo** header, GST customer type should be **Registered** or **Unregistered**.
 3. Select **Item Code** for goods or **G/L Account** for Service Sale on **Sales Return Order** or **Sales Credit Memo** line.
 GST Group Code, HSN/SAC Code should not be blank on Item or G/L Account.
-For example, there is a sales credit memo for INR 10,000 and 18% GST (i.e. 9% CGST and 9% SGST/UTGST in case of Intra-State/Intra-Union Territory transaction or 18% IGST in case of Inter-State transaction) has to be charged on the credit memo amount.
+For example, there is a sales credit memo for INR 10,000 and 18% GST (i.e. 9% CGST and 9% SGST/UTGST in case of Intra-State or Intra-Union Territory transaction or 18% IGST in case of Inter-State transaction) has to be charged on the credit memo amount.
 4. GST calculation will appear in the Fact Box, as following:

     |Component|Amount|